learn-co-curriculum/sinatra-fwitter-group-project/README.md

 You'll want to create two helper methods `current_user` and `is_logged_in`.
 You'll want to use these helper methods to block content is a user is not logged in.

+It's especially important that a user should not be able to edit or delete the tweets created by a different user.
+A user can only modify their own tweets.